joncampbell123/dosbox-x/README.md

 * DOSBoxWP (for WordPerfect for DOS) by emendelson

-  DOSBoxWP is a customized version of DOSBox-X targetted for users of WordPerfect for DOS.
+  DOSBoxWP is a customized version of DOSBox-X targeted for users of WordPerfect for DOS.

   URL (Windows): http://www.columbia.edu/~em36/wpdos/dosboxwp.html